ownego/polaris-vue/docs/documentation.md

 All tokens & variables are following the [Polaris Design Tokens](https://polaris.shopify.com/tokens/color).

 For example, in the `Box` component, there is `background?: ColorBackgroundAlias` property.
-`ColorBackgroundAlias` is a type that contains all the color tokens from Polaris (without prefix `--p-color`)
+`ColorBackgroundAlias` is a type that contains all the color tokens from Polaris (without prefix `--p-color`), similar with original Shopify Polaris React version.

 ```vue
 <template>